 - 1. Control obvious hemorrhage - 2.
 Position patient supine when possible - 3.
 [AEMT] Establish IV/IO - a.
 Two access points if evidence of ≥Class II shock; do not delay transport for access - b.
 Titrate NORMAL SALINE with a SBP goal of ≥ 90 in trauma patients (permissivehypotension except in patients with significant head injuries) - 4.
-[Paramedic] For hemorrhagic shock: Tranexamic acid (TXA) 1g in 100ml D5W or NS over 10minutes (faster may result in hypotension); use a filter needle to draw up - a.
-Follow by an infusion of 1g in 500ml NS over 8 hours (at receiving facility) - b.
-Indications: Evidence of acute blood loss-Class II or greater - c.
-Administration as soon as possible, but no later than 3 hours after initial injury - d.
-Considerations: - i.
-Contact Medical Control for patients <16 - ii.
-Contact Medical Control for non-traumatic hemorrhagic shock (≥ Class II) - e.
+[Paramedic] For hemorrhagic shock in patients ≥12 years of age: Tranexamic acid (TXA) 2g in 100mL D5W or NS over 10 minutes (faster may result in hypotension); use filter needle to draw up.
+Optional: Administer Tranexamic acid (TXA) 2g as a slow IV push over 10 minutes. - a.
+Indications: Evidence of acute blood loss Class II or greater - b.
+One-time administration as soon as possible, but no later than 3 hours after initial surgery - c.
+Considerations: - Contact Medical Control for patients <12 years of age.
+If order is given, administer Tranexamic acid (TXA) 15mg/kg (max 1g) in 100mL of D5W or NS over 10 minutes (faster may result in hypotension); use filter needle to draw up.
+Optional: Administer Tranexamic acid (TXA) 15mg/kg (max 1g) as a slow push over 10 minutes.
+The receiving facility should follow with an infusion of 2mg/kg/hr in NS over 8 hours (max 1g). - ii.
+Contact Medical Control for non-traumatic hemorrhagic shock (≥ Class II) - d.
 Exclusions: - i.
 Known time of injury greater than 3 hours or unknown time - ii.
 Known DIC - iii.
-Recent history of thrombosis or thromboembolism (DVT, PE, embolic stroke). - 5.
+Recent history of thrombosis or thromboembolism (DVT, PE, embolic stroke) - 5.
 Shock Classifications